Skip to main content

 Purpose and scope

-Our Templates Editor feature is a code-based design tool to extend the look and feel of your WebShop.
+The Templates Editor is a code-based design tool to extend the look and feel of your WebShop.

 The Templates Editor gives you more control over the look and feel of your WebShop.
-We have exposed objects and variables in the Account Dashboard, allowing you to add messages, links to customer promotions and/or move the order of elements contained in the body of the Account Dashboard screen.
-We have also exposed objects and variables that allow you to update your Gated Login screen if you are using that feature Use our Using account dashboard icons feature to re-order menu items on the Account Dashboard.
-We have also introduced a TWIG block to our Visual Page Builder, which allows you to use the Template Editor on content pages also.
+We have exposed objects and variables in different parts of WebShop, including the Account Dashboard and Gated Login (if enabled).
+This allows you to achieve a personalized look and feel for your WebShop.
+Alternatively, add icons and/or re-order menu items on your Account Dashboard.
+Or use the TWIG block, found under Misc in Visual Page Builder, which allows you to use the Templates Editor on content pages.

 Key points